duckietown/mooc-exercises/collision/README.md

     robot =  rp1 ∪ rp2 ∪ rp3 ∪ ...
     environment =  obj1 ∪ obj2 ∪ obj3 ∪ ...

-(Note: In the validation tests, the robot is only ever composed of one shape.
+(Note: In the validation tests, the robot is only ever composed of one `PlacedPrimitive`, or shape.
 But it's good to program this to work with multiple shapes so you could work with more complex robot designs.)

 What you have to check is whether the intersection